🚗 Autonomous Driving¶

 -

-This paper proposes PTC-Depth, a monocular depth estimation framework that combines optical flow triangulation with wheel odometry.
-It tracks the metric scale of a depth foundation model via recursive Bayesian updates, achieving temporally consistent metric depth prediction with strong generalization across KITTI, TartanAir, and thermal infrared datasets.
+This paper proposes PTC-Depth, a monocular depth estimation framework combining optical flow triangulation and wheel odometry.
+By tracking the metric scale of depth foundation models through recursive Bayesian updates, it achieves temporally consistent metric depth prediction and demonstrates strong generalization across multiple datasets including KITTI, TartanAir, and thermal infrared.

 - R4Det: 4D Radar-Camera Fusion for High-Performance 3D Object Detection